thisfred/breakfast/README.md

 AST based refactoring tool for and written in Python.
 (Pretty early days, somewhat usable.)

-In an act of unbelievable hubris, I started this project in 2015 out of frustration with existing Python refactoring tools, and in particular the venerable Rope, which is generally pretty good, and is still miles ahead of this project in almost every way.
-In particular I tried to rename a variable in some code I was working on, and rope also changed an occurrence of the same sequence of characters inside a string literal somewhere.
-This may have been a superficial bug, but it made me trust the tool less, making me less eager to use it.
-The one guarantee I'm striving for with this library is that renaming will respect Python's scoping rules, and not touch any other strings in the code that happen to be identical.

 ## Status

 breakfast tries to refuse to guess in the face of ambiguity, so it